CSE account information for students enrolled in a CSCE/SOFT/RAIK course

 Requesting a Virtual Machine (VM) for research and/or classwork

 CSE can provide students and faculty remote Windows or Ubuntu Linux virtual machines (VMs).
+These machines can be used by students needing a PC to run Altera or Xilinx to program FPGA boards who do not have a Windows system.
 If you have a research or instructional use case for a VM send your request for a VM to firstname.lastname@example.org.

 Can I save files on my VM or load software?